Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Algorithm

 \section{Algorithm}

-In this section, we detail algorithms for solving the threshold selection problem \eqref{eq: opt-discrete} with the quantile-based computations of optimality criteria \eqref{eq: loss1} and \eqref{eq: loss2}.
-Given the challenging combinatorial nature of the problem, we consider two types of approaches: greedy stepwise algorithms and a joint optimization approach based on continuous relaxation of search space in~\eqref{eq: opt-discrete}.
+In this section, we detail algorithms for solving the threshold selection problem \eqref{eq: opt-discrete} with the quantile-based computations of optimality criteria \eqref{eq: loss1} and \eqref{eq: loss2}. {Although the problem is mathematically well-defined, its combinatorial nature makes optimization computationally challenging.
+To solve this, we consider two approaches: greedy stepwise algorithms based on local heuristics, and a more principled joint optimization based on continuous relaxation.}